Coregit

 Code text is never stored in the vector database — only vectors and lightweight metadata.
 Snippets are fetched from Git storage on the fly for reranking and response.

-Performance: Search results are cached in Cloudflare KV keyed by commit SHA + query.
+Performance: Search results are cached in the edge cache keyed by commit SHA + query.
 Repeated queries return instantly from cache (X-Cache: HIT).
 Cache auto-invalidates when new commits are pushed — the commit SHA in the cache key guarantees correctness.

 Index a Repository